cliffeby/hope3Node/readme.md

 <h1>Framework</h1>
 I used the Node/Express template on Webstrorm 10.
 The only addition was nodemon  (npm i nodemon -g) to facilitate restarts (rs) in lieu of CtrlC Y npm start.

 I was unable to structure this framework into the meanjs 4.0 file layout.
 The Routes path seems to require a specific directory.
-Additionally, this framework requires an HTML teplate.
+Additionally, this framework requires an HTML template.
 Jade was the default setting.

 <h1>HOPE Data model</h1>
 <ul>